Helmholtz-UFZ/saqc/sphinx-doc/how_to_doc_md/HowToDoc.md

 - You can include a markdown file in a rest document, by appending '_m2r' to the folder name when linking it path_wise.
   So, to include the markdown file 'foo/bar.md' in a toc tree for example - you would do something like:

+- the Environment table, including variables availbe via config files is available as restfile located in the environment folder.
+(Use include directive to include, or linking syntax to link it.)

 ```python
 .. toctree::